Part 11: HAL_GPIO_WritePin and TogglePin — Making Pins Move

 }

-The BSRR is a 32-bit write-only register with a very clever design.
-The lower 16 bits (bit0 to bit15) set the corresponding ODR bits — writing 1 to bit13 sets ODR's bit13 to 1 (output high).
-The upper 16 bits (bit16 to bit31) clear the corresponding ODR bits — writing 1 to bit29 (that is, bit13 shifted left by 16) clears ODR's bit13 to 0 (output low).
+BSRR is a 32-bit write-only register with a very clever design.
+The lower 16 bits (bit 0 to bit 15) are used to set the corresponding ODR bits—writing 1 to bit 13 sets ODR bit 13 to 1 (output high).
+The upper 16 bits (bit 16 to bit 31) are used to clear the corresponding ODR bits—writing 1 to bit 29 (which is bit 13 shifted left by 16) clears ODR bit 13 to 0 (output low).

-Why not write to the ODR directly?
-Because the ODR is a 16-bit read-write register.
-If we use a "read-modify-write" approach to change a single bit, an interrupt might occur between the read and the write-back.
-The interrupt service routine (ISR) might modify another bit on the same port — and the write-back would overwrite the interrupt's changes.
-The BSRR avoids this problem through its "write-1-to-actuate" design: setting and clearing are two independent bit fields, and the write operation is atomic, requiring no read-modify-write three-step dance.
-This means that even if multiple interrupts simultaneously operate on different pins of the same port, they won't interfere with each other.
+Why not write to ODR directly?
+Because ODR is a 16-bit read-write register.
+If we modify a specific bit using a "read-modify-write" sequence, an interrupt might occur between the read and write operations.
+The interrupt service routine (ISR) could modify another bit on the same port, and our subsequent write-back would overwrite the interrupt's changes.
+BSRR avoids this problem through its "write-1-to-activate" design: setting and clearing are two independent bit fields, and the write operation is atomic, eliminating the need for the read-modify-write sequence.
+This means that even if multiple interrupts operate on different pins of the same port simultaneously, they will not interfere with each other.

-Sometimes we don't care about the current level; we just want to flip it — high to low, low to high.
-In these cases, HAL_GPIO_TogglePin is more convenient:
+Sometimes we do not need to care about the current level; we simply want to toggle it—high to low, or low to high.
+In such cases, using HAL_GPIO_TogglePin is more convenient:

 void HAL_GPIO_TogglePin(GPIO_TypeDef *GPIOx, uint16_t GPIO_Pin)